 May 5, 2017

-Thames Schoenvogel never knows exactly what to expect when she answers a call to the YWCA’s domestic violence crisis hotline, but her greatest desire is to let the woman on the phone know she’s not alone.
+Thames Schoenvogel never knows exactly what to expect when she answers a call to the YWCA’s 24-hour Domestic Violence Crisis Line, but her greatest desire is to let the woman on the phone know she’s not alone.

 “So often in the calls I take, someone just needs a sympathetic ear,” Schoenvogel said.
 “She may not be ready to leave, but I can let her know that what’s happening is not OK, we can brainstorm together and I can offer her resources.
 I may not solve her problem that day, but I can help her get one step closer to a safe, healthy place."

-YWCA Central Alabama is seeking volunteers to help answer the 24-Hour Crisis Hotline between 8:30 a.m. and 5:30 p.m.
+YWCA Central Alabama is seeking volunteers to help answer the 24-Hour Crisis Line between 8:30 a.m. and 5:30 p.m.
 Monday through Friday.
 Shifts are in 3-4 hour increments weekly or every other week.

 “Every 15 seconds, a woman is battered by an intimate partner,” said Ray Richardson, hotline coordinator.
 “Last year alone, our volunteers helped respond to 2,300 calls, so they make a tremendous impact.”

-Crisis Hotline volunteers help link domestic violence victims to life-saving information about shelter, legal assistance and other community resources.
+Crisis line volunteers help link domestic violence victims to life-saving information about shelter, legal assistance and other community resources.
 They offer crisis intervention, assist callers with safety planning and provide support.

 Schoenvogel, who has been a hotline volunteer for five years, said she was looking for a way to give back that would allow her to directly impact lives.
 “I knew nothing about domestic violence coming into this and I was a little apprehensive, but the training more than prepared me,” she said.